BRICS: Bi-level feature Representation of Image CollectionS: Method

+\textbf{Auxiliary Data Structure.} Rather than directly passing the encoded features to the decoder for reconstruction, we encode the keys used to retrieve features from an auxiliary data structure, i.e., the multi-resolution feature grids.
+The multi-resolution feature grids provide powerful feature composition-ability together with spatial coordinate codes while other continuous latent codes~\cite{rombach2022high,chou2022diffusionsdf} do not.

 \textbf{Continuity.} VQ methods~\cite{van2017neural,esser2021taming} involve using a metric to determine the closest code in a codebook to the encoded feature.
 The identified code's gradient is directly applied to the encoded feature during backpropagation.
-Unlike VQ, our key code and hash tables are trained together continuously with well-defined gradient flows.
-As illustrated in 2D grids of \autoref{fig:continuous_interp}, the retrieved values at input key code $(x,y)$ are linearly interpolated by its four encompassing grid nodes and moved in the direction $\Delta x = [(y_2 - y)(Q_4 - Q_3) + (y-y_1)(Q_2 - Q_1)]\cdot \mathrm{grad}$, where $Q_i$ are the value of nodes (a similar derivation can be found for $y$ direction).
+Unlike VQ, our key code and feature grids are jointly trained continuously with well-defined gradient flows.
+As illustrated in 2D grids of \autoref{fig:continuous_interp}, the retrieved values at input key code $(x,y)$ are linearly interpolated by its four encompassing grid nodes and moved in the direction $\Delta x = [(y_2 - y)(Q_4 - Q_3) + (y-y_1)(Q_2 - Q_1)]\cdot \mathrm{grad}$, where $Q_i$ is the value of nodes (a similar derivation can be found for $y$ direction).

-On the other hand, studies~\cite{yu2021vector,zeghidour2021soundstream} have shown that the original VQ method tends to have a very low codebook usage ratio.
-The non-continuous nature of VQ requires performing careful tricks including a special initialization scheme of the codebook, an alternative distance metric~\cite{yu2021vector} and top-k and top-p (nucleus) sampling heuristics~\cite{esser2021taming}.
-However, as shown in \autoref{fig:our_hitting_ratio}, all entries in hash tables are hit and the hitting variance is very small in most groups of hash tables.
-This finding suggests a remarkably even distribution of hits among the entries in our multi-resolution hash tables.
+On the other hand, studies~\cite{yu2021vector,zeghidour2021soundstream} have shown that the original VQ method tends to have a low codebook usage ratio.
+The discrete nature of VQ requires performing careful tricks including a special initialization scheme of the codebook, an alternative distance metric~\cite{yu2021vector} and top-k and top-p (nucleus) sampling heuristics~\cite{esser2021taming}.
+In contrast, as shown in \autoref{fig:our_hitting_ratio}, all entries in our feature grids are hit and the hitting variance is very small in most groups of feature grids.
+More analysis on the high usage ratio of feature grids is available in section~\ref{sec:high-hit-ratio} of the supplementary material.
+Moreover, the continuity here also allows us to introduce relaxed data precision with a controlled scale of noise perturbation, which will be discussed in the following part.